mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I caught a lucky break when I realized the Ryzen 7 CPU from my [2017 homelab VM server](/building-a-vm-homelab-2017/) was compatible with the Asus Prime A320 [from BIOS version 0212](https://www.asus.com/us/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/HelpDesk_CPU/).
 I borrowed the CPU and GPU from that server, and I got my new NAS server to boot!

 Strangely, even after I got the system to boot with borrowed parts, the BIOS reported that it was version XXX, which ASUS claims _is_ compatible with the AMD Athlon 3000G CPU.
 I upgraded to BIOS version XXX, and _then_ it recognized my Athlon 3000G.

+I'm not totally sure what happened.
+Even when I upgraded to XX, the first boot still took about a minute.
+I've never seen that with a motherboard before.
+It's possible that it would have worked out of the box with the Athlon 3000G had I just waited a couple of minutes for the motherboard to wake up fully.

 So if you're trying a similar build, watch out for CPU compatiblity.